gbmhunter/blog/content/programming/general/control-methodology/a-function-pointer-based-state-machine.md

 } stateMachine_t;
 ```

-A pointer to this struct gets passed in as the first variable to all the state machine functions, just like the this object in an object-orientated world.
+A pointer to this struct gets passed in as the first variable to all the state machine functions, just like the `this` object in an object-orientated world.

 ## The Get Event Function

-The function provides the state machine with an event to act upon (incl.
-EV_NONE, if no real event occurred).
+The function provides the state machine with an event to act upon (incl. `EV_NONE`, if no real event occurred).
 In an embedded environment, this would do things like read GPIO pins to see if a button had been pushed, check a UART flag to see if a byte has been received, e.t.c.

-In our example world, we will just check the flag buttonPushed, which simulates a button press.
+In our example world, we will just check the flag `buttonPushed`, which simulates a button press.

 ```c
 event_t StateMachine_GetEvent() {